kubes/backupscripts/README.md

-Python Incremental Backup Scripts
+Python Backup Scripts
 =============

 Python scripts for incremental backups of servers.
-This includes filesystem backup and mysql backup.
+This includes filesystem backups and mysql backups.

-Filesystem Backups
+Pulled Backups
 ===========
-Filesystem backups are done through the incrbackup script.
+Pulled filesystem backups are done through the incrbackup.py script.
+Backups are pulled down from remote systems to the backup server for security, the backup server can get to the remote systems being backed up but not vice versa.
+Hence if a remote system is compromised the backup server isn't.

-Filesystem backups use rsync and hard links to keep multiple copies of one or more filesystems while using minimal space.
+Pulled backups use rsync and hard links to keep multiple copies of one or more filesystems while using minimal space.
 If backing up remote servers this script assumes that the proper ssh keys have been setup from the backup server hosting this script to the servers being backed up.

-A pid file is placed into the system temp directory to prevent concurrent backups from running at once.
-The script provides options for the number of backups to keep.
-After the max number of backups is reached, backups are deleted starting with the oldest backup first.

 Backup paths can be either local or remote.
 The backup directory where the backups are stored must be local and must already exist.
 If a users isn't